Expert Review: Atomic Bent Chetler 100

 I 100% believe that these skis are worth the money.
 Without the limited edition Grateful Dead graphic, they retail for around $600.
 That is well worth it in my opinion, especially if you can score any sort of deal.
 They’re similar to Blizzard Rustler 10s but a little softer with only an aspen core.
 It's a pretty unique ski though, comparable to others with early rocker but with a completely customized tip.

-Overall, Bent Chetler 100s are extremely fun, enable me to carve tight lines, make broad arcs across the trail, and float/cut through powder/variable snow; these do it all with ease.
+Overall, Bent Chetler 100s are extremely fun over the entire mountain.
+They enable me to carve tight lines, make broad arcs across the trail, and float/cut through powder/variable snow; these do it all with ease.